Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Linear and non-linear dimension reduction techniques

 Independent of the functional form of $g$ and $h$, we obtain PCs by performing a truncated singular value decomposition (SVD) of the transformed sample covariance matrix $\bm \kappa$.
 Conditional on the first $q$ eigenvalues, the resulting factor matrix $\bm Z$ is of dimension $T \times q$.
 These PCs, for appropriate $q$, explain the vast majority of variation in $\bm X$.
 In the following, the relationship between the PCs and $\bm X$ is:

 with $\bm \Lambda(\bm \kappa)$ being the truncated $K \times q$ eigenvector matrix of $\bm \kappa$ \citep{stock2002macroeconomic}.
 Notice that this is always conditional on deciding on a suitable number $q$ of PCs.
 The number of factors is a crucial parameter that strongly influences predictive accuracy and inference \citep{Bai-Ng-2002}.
 In our empirical work, we consider a small ($q=5$), moderate ($q=15$), and large ($q=30$) number of PCs.
-In the case of a large number of PCs, we use shrinkage to solve overparameterization concerns.

-By varying the functional form of $g$ and $h$ we are now able to discuss the first set of linear- and non-linear dimension reduction techniques belonging to the class of PCA: \begin{enumerate} \item \textbf{Linear PCs}
+By varying the functional form of $g$ and $h$ we are now able to discuss the first set of linear and non-linear dimension reduction techniques belonging to the class of PCA: \begin{enumerate} \item \textbf{Linear PCs}

 The simplest way is to define both $g$ and $h$ as the unity function, resulting in $\bm W = \bm X$ and $\bm \kappa = \bm X' \bm X$.
 Due to the linear link between the PCs and the data, PCA is very easy to implement and yields consistent estimators for the latent factors if $K$ and $T$ go to infinity \citep{stock2002macroeconomic, Bai-Ng2008}.
-Even if there is some time-variation in the factor loadings, \cite{stock1999forecasting} show that principal components remain a consistent estimator for the factors if $K$ is large.
+Even if there is some time-variation in the factor loadings (and $K$ is large), \cite{stock2002forecasting} show that principal components asymptotically (i.e., $T \rightarrow \infty)$ remain a consistent estimator for the factors and also that the resulting forecast is efficient.\footnote{Note that this result holds only asymptotically.
+With relatively small $T$ and large $K$, however, forecast efficiency may be improved by better capturing important non-linear features of the dataset.}